Budget surf trips: 10 ways to save money

 You might be tempted to cut corners to save money.
 We have zero problems with you doing what you need to do to reach your dream destination.
 But never forget that surf trips should be about the waves.
 In fact, that’s the most important thing to consider when arranging a surf trip.

 Fortunately, we offer a range of excellent surf trip options for both beginners and shredders alike.
-So whether you want to experience the iconic reef breaks of Bali, the tropical climes of Central America or the world-class waves of Portugal, Rapture has you covered.
+So whether you want to experience the iconic reef breaks of Bali, the tropical climes of Central America or the world-class waves of Portugal, Rapture Surfcamps has you covered.